gml3ff/quicktake100-guide/README.md

 ### 1. Follow boot screen prompts

-Select your new VM, then click the "Start" button.
+Select your new VM, then click the `Start` button.
 You should see a new Window pop up.
 You should immediately boot into the Windows XP setup.
 Follow the prompts and configure the default options.

 ![xp boot](images/xpboot.png)